kalmei/COMP-1004-Kingsley-Almeida-/README.md

 The Javascript file contains the primary functions of the maker which include: button navigations, saving and loading data.
 All files are separate and are called in the HTML via links/references.

+PS: The Applcation MUST BE RAN on Microsoft Edge and Google Chrome.
+There a display issues on Firefox but all features run properly otherwise.